douglashill/douglashill.github.io/Content/-front-page.md

 skipByline: true
 %%%

 I make apps to help people learn and achieve more.
-I’m the iOS team lead at [PSPDFKit](https://pspdfkit.com/) and an organiser of [NSLondon](https://nslondon.com/).
+I’m the iOS team lead at [Nutrient](https://www.nutrient.io/) (previously known as PSPDFKit) and an organiser of [NSLondon](https://nslondon.com/).

 I’ve worked fully remotely since 2015 and [spent time as a digital nomad](https://pspdfkit.com/blog/2017/remote-work/), but these days [I don’t fly](/four-years-without-flying/) and instead base myself where I can go skiing, ice skating or wakeboarding.